denmarkmeralpis/promotexter/README.md

 ## Usage

-Construct a Chikka::Client object and use the #send_message method to send a message.
+Construct a Promotexter::Client object and use the #send_message method to send a message.
 For example:

 ```ruby